view the current edition of our Journal, Rananim, BELOW.

 Sandra Jobson (Darroch) delivering her paper at the D.H.
 Lawrence International Conference at St Ives, Cornwall, UK., on September 14, She spoke about her literary discovery that Lawrence had based part of his character Alvina in his novel The Lost Girl on the New Zealand writer Katherine Mansfield, who had lived next door to him in Cornwall in 1916.

-The conference marked the UK launch of the Svengali Press/ETTImprint edition of a reformatted reprint of the original US (1921) edition of The Lost Girl with an Introduction “How D.H.
+The conference date coincided with the UK launch of the Svengali Press/ETTImprint edition of a reformatted reprint of the original US (1921) edition of The Lost Girl with an Introduction “How D.H.
 Lawrence Found his Lost Girl in Cornwall” by Sandra Jobson.
 The book will also be launched in Australia on Sandra’s return from the UK, and will be available from Amazon for Print-on-Demand and the Kindle, as well as for tablet-viewing on iTunes.

 THE UK LAUNCH OF ROBERT DARROCH’S DH LAWRENCE’S 99 DAYS IN AUSTRALIA